katarinatikka-cloud/conceptualising-an-algorithm_P1/README.md

 # A case of data cerealisation
-We have used the provided template for the course [*Datalogical Thinking*](https://www.hb.se/globalassets/global/international-office/kursplaner-ischool/ht23_datalogical-thinking-c3mdt1.pdf)
+We have used the provided template for the course [*Datalogical Thinking*](https://www.hb.se/globalassets/global/international-office/kursplaner-ischool/ht23_datalogical-thinking-c3mdt1.pdf).
+We have used the dataset [*80 Cereals*](https://www.kaggle.com/datasets/crawford/80-cereals) a CSV file with 77 cereals and their nutritional values.

 ## About the Assignment
 For this assignments, we will work together to curate a dataset, and use pseudocode to design an algorithm to process that dataset in a meaningful way.
 We have been asked to publish our dataset and algorithm on GitHub, alongside a simple website with some basic information on our project, dataset, and algorithm -- to be hosted using GitHub Pages.